HuitingFENG/PROJECT_StudentSystem/README.md

     minikube dashboard

 ### 3.1.
 Start with a single local service (appbackend-service)
-Git clone an application (java sprint boot)
+Git clone a backend repository (java sprint boot)

     git clone https://github.com/youtube-arjun-codes/FullStackApp.git
 Copy this directory into another new directory to make changes and to git push to our own github repository